Gyoza-Finance/docs/docs/user-docs/redemption-and-delegation.md

 **The price of gyUSD** is the second crucial factor.
 When it trades above $1, redemptions become unprofitable and should cease.
 If demand for gyUSD is strong, it could maintain a price above $1 for an extended period.

-During such times, you can comfortably reduce the interest rate you're paying without increasing your risk of redemption.
+During such times, you will be able to comfortably reduce the interest rate you're paying without increasing your risk of redemption.

 ### What is delegation of interest rates?